Araly/dress-up-privateaser/README.md

 ### 🏃‍♀️ Steps to do

-* Help users to understand your page event they don’t know anything about your site
+* Help users to understand your page even if they don’t know anything about your site
 * Help users to compute the invoices in a clear and efficient manner.
 * Help users to be clear about which action to take in a easy manner.